Mines Website News

 Qualified Persons

-The scientific and technical information contained in this news release has been reviewed and approved by Harald Hoegberg PG, an independent consulting geologist who is a "Qualified Person" (QP) as such term is defined under National Instrument 43-101 - Standards of Disclosure for Mineral Projects ("NI 43-101").
+The scientific and technical information contained in this news release has been reviewed and approved by Harald Hoegberg CPG, an independent consulting geologist who is a "Qualified Person" (QP) as such term is defined under National Instrument 43-101 - Standards of Disclosure for Mineral Projects ("NI 43-101").

-About Viscount Mining (TSXV: VML) (OTC Pink: VLMGF)
+About Viscount Mining (TSXV: VML) (OTCQB: VLMGF)

-For additional information regarding the above noted property and other corporate information, please visit the Company's website at www.viscountmining.com
+For additional information regarding the above noted property and other corporate information, please visit the Company's website at www.viscountmining.com.

 ON BEHALF OF THE BOARD OF DIRECTORS